EmmanuelJeanBriand/BBLearnTools/README.md

 <script type="text/javascript" async src="https://cdn.jsdelivr.net/npm/mathjax@2/MathJax.js?config=TeX-AMS_CHTML"></script>
 ```
 and write your math delimited with `\(`...`\)` (inline math) and `\[`...`\]` or `\begin{equation}`... `\end{equation}`(display math), following the following rule:
  *don't leave any whitespace or newline character in math mode*.
 You may replace them with HTML non-breakable spaces (`&nbsp;`).
-This is because Blackboard may insert formatting code at these places, and break the LaTeX code before it is interpretyed by MathJax.
+This is because Blackboard may insert formatting code at these places, and break the LaTeX code before it is interpreted by MathJax.

-*Blackjax* just adpats your text so that it fulfills these requirements.
+*Blackjax* just adapts your text so that it fulfills these requirements.

 ### Example: